partykit/partykit/README.md

   onConnect(websocket, room) {
     // This is invoked whenever a user joins a room websocket.send("hello from room: " + room.id);
   },
+  // optionally, you can respond to HTTP requests as well onRequest(request, room) {
+    return new Response("hello from room: " + room.id);
+  },
 };
 ```